Close to a World Below

 Close to a World Below is the fourth album by Immolation.
 It was released via Metal Blade Records in 2000.

-Reception

 Critical reception

 Since its release, Close to a World Below has received universal acclaim.
 Todd Nief of AllMusic gave the Close to a World Below four and a half stars, calling the album a late-career classic.
 He stated that with Close to a World Below, Immolation released one of the most profound and creative death metal albums of the 2000s which gave a new voice to a genre deluged with cookie-cutter clones.
 Metal Storm gave Close to a World Below a near-perfect 9.7 out of 10 praising Ross Dolan's vocals along with the overall brutality of the album.